 Hours at Pun Pun Wat Suan Dok are 9:00am – 4:00pm

 Contact phone number: Ratchabodin (Dtai) at 084.365.6581 or by email at: firstname.lastname@example.org

 Directions: First find Wat Suan Dok temple on Suthep Road going west out of the moat.
 Turn into the temple and walk back past the large temple building on your right.
 Then you will see a small turn to your right with a stupa on your left.
 The restaurant is right behind this stupa.

-The second location is farther up Suthep Road to the West by the University and the base of the mountain.
-This restaurant can be open in the evening and also has a small cooking school for people to learn how to cook some of the dishes on the menu.
+The second location is farther up Suthep Road to the west across the street from the last entrance to CMU at the base of the mountain.
+This restaurant can be open in the evening and also has a small cooking school for people who want to learn how to cook some of the dishes on the menu.